Skip to content

 • No public pricing whatsoever.
 Operators negotiate custom contracts and rate cards are private.
 This is unusual for a 2026 payment provider and reflects the enterprise-only sales motion plus the absence of competitive pressure.
 For smaller operators or new launches, the lack of transparency makes budgeting and provider comparison harder than it should be.

 • No public SOC 2 Type II or ISO 27001 certifications posted, which is unusual for a 2026 payment processor and a known gap when sophisticated B2B buyers run due diligence.
-PCI DSS Level 1 and NACHA Third-Party Sender are confirmed, but the modern enterprise security attestation stack is not visible on Pavilion's marketing surface.
-Buyers should ask for SOC 2 reports under NDA before signing.
+PCI DSS Level 1 and NACHA Third-Party Sender are confirmed, but the modern enterprise security attestation stack is not visible on Pavilion's marketing surface, so buyers should ask for SOC 2 reports under NDA before signing.

 • Withdrawal speed of 1-5 business days through standard ACH is meaningfully slower than open-banking push payments.
-Trustly and Brite both complete withdrawals in under 6 seconds.
-Visa Direct and Mastercard Send can hit under 30 minutes on supported issuers.
-Pavilion's iGaming SDK adds SameDay ACH, RTP and FedNow but uptake has been slow because per-transaction costs are materially higher than standard ACH — most operators have not migrated their default withdrawal rail.
+Trustly and Brite both complete withdrawals in under 6 seconds, and Visa Direct and Mastercard Send can hit under 30 minutes on supported issuers.
+Pavilion's iGaming SDK adds SameDay ACH, RTP and FedNow, but uptake has been slow because per-transaction costs are materially higher than standard ACH, so most operators have not migrated their default withdrawal rail.

 Ready to evaluate Pavilion Payments for your business?